D-James-GH/cached_query/docs/docs/examples/03-infinite-query.md

 null cached query knows that there are no more pages to be fetched and no more calls to `getNextPage` will be called.

 In this example we are using `CachedStorage` to persist the query to disk.
-As our cache is a dart object (PostModel) we need to pass a `serializer` function to the infinite query.
-If the storage has been set up when configuring `CachedQuery` and `serializer` field is not null then it will be used to parse the data returned from disk back into a dart object.
+As our cache is a dart object (PostModel) we need to pass a `storageDeserializer` function to the infinite query.
+If the storage has been set up when configuring `CachedQuery` and `storageDeserializer` field is not null then it will be used to parse the data returned from disk back into a dart object.

 ```dart
 InfiniteQuery<List<PostModel>, int> getPosts() {